cliffano/sendman/README.md

       "parallel": 10
     }

-Send the files at local path using default .sendman.json:
+Send the files at configured local path:

     sendman send